mk-pmb/anno-server-22/docs/cfg/ubhd-ex01/acl_chains/README.md

 A __matching decision__ is a decision whose name matches the desired privilege.
 It sets the final decision value.
 This immediately terminates ACL processing.
-The reserved special name `*` is used to optionally express a __fallback decision__ that will substitute for a matching decision if there was none.
+The reserved special name `*` is used to optionally express a __fallback decision__ that will substitute for a matching decision if there was none, thus immediately deciding any other privilege not mentioned.

 A __tendency__ is most like a decision, but only takes effect if the ACL processing ends without having reached a decision.
 It is given in the dictionary of the `tendency` effect.
+A __matching tendency__ is a tendency whose name matches the desired privilege.
+A __fallback tendency__ is similar to the fallback decision, but since tendencies do not stop ACL processing, it can still be overruled by a later matching tendency, a matching decision, or even a fallback decision.

 The __default policies__ are tendencies defined in server code.
 It's best to not rely on them.